Research in the Okimoto Lab!

 Understanding Capicua (CIC) biology across human cancer.

 Aberrant transcription factor (TF) control arises through diverse mechanisms, including altered gene expression, genetic changes, and post-translational modification.
 A key unanswered question remains whether the mode of TF dysregulation uniquely contributes to defined phenotypes across human cancer subtypes.
-As a model system, we focus on Capicua (CIC), a transcriptional repressor with critical roles in normal development, cancer progression, and metastasis.
+As a model system, we focus on Capicua (CIC), a transcriptional factor with critical roles in normal development, cancer progression, and metastasis.
 CIC is differentially regulated through ERK mediated post-translational modification in certain adenocarcinoma subsets.
 Beyond post-translational modification, CIC can be genetically altered through mutation, deletion, or gene rearrangement.
 Remarkably, the mode of CIC disruption is unique in distinct cancer histologies.
 For example, in undifferentiated small round cell sarcoma, alterations in CIC occur in the context of an oncogenic fusion.
 In contrast to the repressor activity of wild-type CIC, the CIC-DUX4 fusion results in activation of conserved CIC target genes, which is sufficient to induce undifferentiated small round cell sarcoma formation and lethal metastatic disease.
 Thus, a fundamental question that our research will address is how differential dysregulation of CIC can lead to cancer relevant phenotypes, including metastasis, across distinct histological subtypes of human cancer and to develop novel therapies that target this molecular program.

 Selected References: